Drive Continuous Improvement in Your Program

 - Programs will upload identified data 30 days in advance of scheduled sessions (our data partners are available to assist your staff in this process).

 - Programs commit to implementing a quality improvement initiative during the year and be willing to share your experience with other participants.

 - Optional: Participate in coaching calls between sessions, communities of practice, and online resource sharing.

 Pricing & Payment

 - 600 – 2,000 children

 - more than 2,000 children

-Upon acceptance, programs pay a $2,000 deposit to reserve their place and two additional installment payments.
+Upon acceptance, programs pay a $2,000 deposit to reserve their place and two additional installment payments over the year.

-Discount — Western State cohort programs qualify for a 10% discount if they pay the full amount by December 19, 2019.
+Discount — Accepted cohort programs qualify for a 10% discount if they pay their subscription in full, when their deposit payment is due.

 Delegates — Grantees with delegate agencies will be treated as a single program, if delegates are using the same data definitions and if data is compiled into a single, consistent data set (additional cost for extra participants and/or additional security layer requirements).